WinVector/Examples/TS/TS_example.md

     ##       1.9021   -1
     ## s.e.
 0.0000    0
     ##
-    ## sigma^2 estimated as 3.026e-30:  log likelihood = 3584.71,  aic = NA
+    ## sigma^2 estimated as 3.03e-30:  log likelihood = 3585.47,  aic = NA

+Some of the diagnostics look a little concerning, but the fitter did identify the system and reproduce the theoretical coefficients.

-And we plot the forecast into the future (past the training region).
+We can plot the forecast into the future (past the training region).

 ``` r
 plot_ts_result <- function(predictions, comparison_column, title) {